Segments & filters

 - Delete segments you no longer need

-Here are valuable segments you can create to drive your business forward:
+Here are some segments you can create to drive real business results:

 Revenue growth segments

-- Trial conversion targets: Identify users nearing the end of their trial period for timely conversion outreach
+- Trial conversion targets: Find users nearing the end of their trial for timely conversion outreach

-- Upgrade candidates: Find free or basic users showing high engagement who might benefit from premium features
+- Upgrade candidates: Spot free or basic users showing high engagement who might want premium features

 - Payment issue resolution: Quickly address customers with abandoned charges or billing problems